Computer Game Design, BS

 estimated cost per semester

 The video game industry is a rapidly expanding, multibillion-dollar market fueled by technologies like AI and AR/VR.
-Split between the Beacom College of Computer and Cyber Sciences and the College of Arts and Sciences, DSU’s Computer Game Design program equips you with the technical and creative skills needed to thrive in this evolving field.
+Split between the Beacom College of Computer & Cyber Sciences and the College of Arts & Sciences, DSU’s Computer Game Design program equips you with the technical and creative skills needed to thrive in this evolving field.

 Through a project-based curriculum that blends programming, digital art, storytelling, and UX, you’ll learn to design and build immersive, interactive experiences.
 From your first concept to a fully developed game, you'll graduate with a portfolio that showcases your ability to collaborate, problem-solve, and bring ideas to life.